anishrana2001/CKAD/Application Environment, Configuration and Security  25%/Lab.md

 ```

 ```
 kubectl get po
 ```
 ### Post checks:
 ```
 kubectl exec -it pods/nginx-configmap -- cat /data/config/key7 ; echo
 ```
-###                 .
-###                 .
+---
 ### 3: Question:
-### Use: kubectl config use-context ek8s
+- Use: `kubectl config use-context ek8s`
-### You are tasked to create a secret and consume the secret in a pod using environment variables as follows
+- You are tasked to create a secret and consume the secret in a pod using environment variables as follows
-### - Create a secret name app-secret1 with a key/value pair.  key30/value4
+- Create a secret name `app-secret1` with a key/value pair `key30/value4`
-### - Start a nginx POD named nginx-secret1 using container image nginx and add an environment a variable exposing the value of  the secret key key30 using BEST_VARIABLE1 as the name of the environment variable inside the pod.
+- Start a POD named `nginx-secret1` using container image `nginx` and add an environment variable exposing the value of  the secret key `key30` using `BEST_VARIABLE1` as the name of the environment variable inside the pod.
+---
 ```
 kubectl config use-context ek8s
 ```